 The name game is excellent for getting your puppy familiar with its name and responding to you saying its name.

-As the puppy responds faster to you, you can start rewarding it when you say its name in different rooms, then outside.
+As the puppy responds faster to you, you can start rewarding it when you say its name in different rooms and then outside.
+This teaches your puppy to respond to the cue in different environments.

 Teach Your Husky Puppy To Sit